mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

 - Email send with email.js or own smtp.(There´s a virtual one that displays in the terminal)
 - EN/ES version.
 - Sizes for anillos category 1-6.
-- Add two more images to the Landing page.(Client´s request)
+- Add two more images to the Landing page.(Client´s request).
+- Update a way to do the shop instagram section ensuring the token or finding another method.

 ## Technologies Used